Jon Mittelhauser: Career

 In 1993, as a graduate student, he co-wrote NCSA Mosaic for Windows with fellow student Chris Wilson while working at the National Center for Supercomputing Applications (NCSA).
 Mittelhauser was part of the original team of five programmers of Mosaic with Marc Andreessen and Eric Bina (Unix version), Aleks Totic (Mac version) and Chris Wilson (Windows version).
 The Windows version that Mittelhauser and Wilson wrote was the first browser with over a million downloads and is often characterized as the first widely used web browser.
 Mittelhauser is considered a founding father of the browser.

 After leaving the University of Illinois in 1994, Mittelhauser became one of the founders of Netscape Communications Corporation.

 His next position was Director of Engineering for Geocast Network Systems, a start-up funded by Mayfield Fund, Kleiner Perkins Caufield & Byers, and Institutional Venture Partners.

 Mittelhauser led the software organization at OnLive, Inc. and managed their successful launch in 2010.
 He left at the end of that year as VP of Engineering and joined their Technical Advisory Board.

 In May 2012 he became Vice President of Engineering for Nebula, Inc.

 From December 2014 to December 2016, he was chief executive officer of the software company that develops CloudBolt.

-As of July 2018 he is Vice President of the Container Native Group at Oracle Corporation.
+As of July 2018 he was Vice President of the Container Native Group at Oracle Corporation.